Loom & Leaf vs. Casper: A Point-by-Point Comparison

 The bottom line: The Loom & Leaf mattress costs more than the Casper.
 That's because it's a premium mattress made with quality materials, hand-delivered and set up in your home.
 Don’t get us wrong: boxed beds are a great choice for some shoppers—they’re convenient and affordable.
 But at Saatva, we believe you can’t fit true luxury into a cardboard box.

 The bottom line: Saatva does all the heavy lifting for you—from delivery of the Loom & Leaf mattress to set up to taking away your old mattress.
 Casper is delivered to the customer’s doorstep, but setup is your responsibility.
 A boxed queen-size Casper weighs 92 pounds.

 How long is the at-home trial period?

 Casper: 100 days

-The bottom line: With Loom & Leaf, you get an extra 20 days to decide whether or not you’re happy with your mattress.
+The bottom line: With Loom & Leaf, you get 365 days to decide whether or not you’re happy with your mattress.
 If not, we will exchange it for another mattress or take it away for donation or recycling.
-In the case of a return, you are responsible only for a $99 transportation fee.
+In the case of a return, you are responsible only for a $99 processing fee.
 Casper will arrange for returned mattress pickup through a local charity or recycling party with no extra charge.